rhysd/grapefruit_juice/README.md

 #DESCRIPTION

 My tiny cpp files to use generally.

-This requires the latest gcc.
+This requires the latest version gcc.

 #LICENSE